What does the do?

 The Department of Veterans Affairs accounted for 4.8% of all federal spending in FY 2024.

 Federal spending may shift over time due to population growth, changes in policy and programs, and emerging problems to address.
-Since FY 1980, overall federal spending has risen 193%, while Department of Veterans Affairs spending has increased 294.8%.
+Adjusting for inflation, the Department of Veterans Affairs' federal spending has increased from $82.3 billion in 1980 to $325 billion in 2024.

-The department’s spending grew more than overall spending, which means that the department’s share of the federal budget increased.
-In FY 2024, the Department of Veterans Affairs accounted for 4.8% of all federal spending, 1.2 percentage points higher than in FY 1980.
-In the last 10 years, that share has increased 0.6 point.
+The department’s spending grew more compared to overall spending, which means that the department’s share of the federal budget increased.
+In 2024, the Department of Veterans Affairs accounted for 4.8% of all federal spending.
+That’s 0.6 percentage points higher than 2014 and 1.2 points higher than in 1980.

 Major legislation, internal or global economic conditions, and acute events like the COVID-19 pandemic can affect spending year to year.
 For example, the federal budget fluctuated during the pandemic, rising from $5.3 trillion (in 2023 dollars) in 2019 to $7.7 trillion in 2020 and $7.8 trillion in 2021.